Table of Contents:

 So, obviously, this will look different for everyone.
 Every account grows at a different pace.
 And every account is as unique as the individual who creates it.
 If you start your journey as a talented photographer your skill set alone gives you a huge edge.
 However, if you are just starting to take photographs you will have a longer learning/growth curve.
 When you come to IG as a professional decorator or stylist you have a huge edge over those who don’t, and so on.

 Jodie and I started collaborating for small product at around 20K which was late.
 We didn’t start as professional photographers, so it took a while for us to improve in this area.
 But we were really focused on building something of value, and creating authentic relationships, all which has served us well.

-Yes, yes, yes!
+Yes, absolutely.
 This was Jodie’s and my biggest missed opportunity.
 We simply didn’t realize that we didn’t have to wait for brands to find us and seek us out.
-We could go to them!
+We could go to them.

 It’s a lesson in life: Being proactive is almost always a good idea.

-If you find a company who is a great fit for you approach them!
+If you find a company who is a great fit for you approach them.
 Tell them all about how you see a great fit.
 Tell them genuinely what you love and how you can work for them.
-But…be ready for rejection.
-Even if they aren’t ready to collaborate now, they may put you are their radar and look for future collaborations!
+But you need to be ready for rejection.
+Even if they aren’t ready to collaborate now, they may put you are their radar and look for future collaborations.
 Honestly, some of our best collaborations we initiated ourselves because we knew we authentically loved them and their products.